 Country formed – Captured by Britain in 1704

 In 1704 Britain captured it and it has been in their hands ever since, regardless of the fact that Spain has besieged it twice in the 1700’s.
 Even today the location is of extreme importance due to almost half the world’s shipping passes by it.

 Likes, Dislikes, and Recommendations

 Town is on the western side of the giant rock and there are some cool things to do there.
 Also, the west coast and southern tip are relatively flat so you can explore on foot or by bus to see the 100 Ton Gun, Mosque, and lighthouse among other things.

 But the really cool stuff is up The Rock including the Jewish Gate, St Michael’s Cave, barbary macaques, Great Siege Tunnels, Moorish Castle, and WW2 Tunnels.
 It is possible to hike up and do all this it will take almost the entire day and I recommend hiring a tour instead.

-Soon you can get even more helpful hints by watching the travel video I am making for Gibraltar OR you can support my Patreon page and get a one month sneak peek when it is made.
+Soon you can get even more helpful hints by watching the travel video I am making for Gibraltar.
 Also, you can read what all I did during my day in Gibraltar in my blog posts below.